 So you’ve put in your hours, practiced hard, repeated your licks a dozen and one time, yet somehow you still aren’t satisfied with your playing?
 Believe it or not, the problem could simply be your tone.

 As we develop as guitarists, our ears change.
 This causes us to hear things differently.
-Licks we once thought sounded amazing start to sound boring.
-Bands we used to love now sound childish and juvenile.
+Licks which we once thought sounded amazing start to sound boring.
+The bands we used to love now sound childish and juvenile.

 A changing ear affects every aspect of your playing.
 So how can you get a heavy metal tone that will please your ear?